leftl/leftl.github.io/content/posts/leetcode-number-of-islands.md

 - Repeat this process for all elements in the input, *grid*.
 - Return the value of the counter.

-It's worth noting that since the input is passed by reference, the modifications made to the input will modify the data in the caller's scope.
-However, since there is no restriction against this, we can save time & space by not creating a copy of the grid and instead directly modify the input.

 ```c++
 class Solution {